-Plan providers
+· Plan providers

 Plan providers are physicians and other healthcare professionals in our service area that we contract with to provide covered services to our members.
+Services by Plan Providers are covered when acting within the scope of their license or certification under applicable state law.
 We contract with the Southern California Permanente Medical Group (Medical Group) to provide or arrange covered services for our members.
 Medical care is provided through physicians, nurse practitioners, physician assistants, and other skilled medical personnel.
 Specialists in most major specialties are available as part of the medical teams for consultation and treatment.
 We credential Plan providers according to national standards.